rafaellaurenti/Circularity_Paradox/README.md

 ## License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.
+This project is licensed under the CC-BY-4.0 License.

 ## Citation